 - Are your References cited in the required style of the Journal?

 - Have you obtained permission and submitted documentation for all Personal Communications cited?

 Open Access Publication: All manuscripts submitted to IJPT are assumed to be submitted under the Open Access publishing model.
 In this publishing model, papers are peer-reviewed in the normal way under editorial control.

-There is no charge for the processing of papers but author(s) of each accepted paper is required to pay a publication charge before the accepted paper is published in IJPT.
+Author(s) of each accepted paper is required to pay a publication charge before the accepted paper is published in IJPTONLINE Journal.
 Published papers appear electronically and are freely available from our website.

-Disclaimer: T&D Conditions:- Accepted articles will be published online(e-journal)only, accepted articles payment received from corresponding author will not refund if any discrepancy caused in any concern, and once published articles will appear in online with google those articles will not possible to remove, if published articles not indexed in any indexing group we are not responsible and published articles not possible to remove from our site/database.
+Disclaimer: T&D Conditions:- Accepted articles will be published online(e-journal)only, accepted articles payment received from corresponding author will not refund if any discrepancy caused in any concern, and once published articles will appear in online with google those articles will not possible to remove from our site/database.

 Authors are solely responsible for their manuscripts and data published in the journals and any mistakes in the published articles.
 The publisher does not take any such responsibilities.
 Copying and reproducing any parts of the published articles should be duly acknowledged, otherwise, it will be considered as an offense as per international law.